twooldridge/workshop/snpArcher.md

 <img width="725" alt="image" src="https://github.com/user-attachments/assets/4f8faecb-269b-451f-91ca-498764683849">

 So, from the `downloads` folder, copy the file `workshop_samples.csv` over to `snpArcher/config/samples.csv`.
-Now, let's walk through some of the parameters in the config file.
+Now, let's look more deeply at the parameters in the config file.
 You can quickly view the file first:

 ```
 less -S config/config.yaml